 java -jar apktool.jar d $APK out

-#apktool d $APK out
+#apktool d $APK outecho"Modify files, when done type 'exit'"cd out

 bash